Get an idea of how much you could borrow with this simple Buy to Let mortgage calculator.

 The amount you can borrow on a Buy to Let mortgage is mainly based on the monthly rental you are getting or are likely to get.
 Our Buy to Let mortgage calculator will give you an idea of what you can borrow based on the expected rental income.

 Of course, some lenders are more generous than others so this estimate is to be taken purely as a guide, and some lenders will want to look at how much earned income you have from employment or self-employment too.
+Also, lenders will assess your personal circumstances when deciding how much to lend.

 The only information you need to use this Buy to Let mortgage calculator is the amount of monthly rent you expect to receive.
 If you’re not sure, use our rent calculator which shows you instantly how much rent you should charge based on your property type, location and local demand.

 The amount you can borrow on a Buy to Let mortgage depends on the amount of rental income you expect to receive.
 When assessing affordability and the BTL loan amount they may lend you, lenders usually require the rental income to be at least 25–30% higher than your mortgage payments.
 This means the higher your rental income, the greater your landlord borrowing power will typically be.
-Our Buy to Let mortgage calculator shows you instantly how much you may be able to borrow based on your rental estimate.
+Our Buy to Let mortgage calculator shows how much you may be able to borrow based on your rental estimate.

 The main costs to consider when buying a Buy to Let include:

-The best Buy to Let mortgage rate for you will depend on the type of mortgage you want, your deposit, lender fees and more.
-But you don’t need to do the legwork yourself – let expert, fee-free brokers L&C to do the hard work for you.
-However, if you want to get an idea of BTL mortgage rates available today, see our review of this month’s Best Buy to Let mortgage rates.
+The best Buy to Let mortgage rate for you will depend on your personal circumstances.
+But you don’t need to do the legwork yourself – let the expert advisers at Mortgage Advice Bureau do the hard work for you.
+They’ll search over 100 lenders to find the right mortgage for you.

-Buy to Let mortgage eligibility typically includes having an expected rental income of at least 125% of your mortgage payments, a BTL mortgage deposit of at least 20% and some lenders require a minimum personal salary of at least £20,000 too.
-BTL mortgage eligibility may be stricter if you’re a first time buyer or have a history of bad credit.
+Each lender has different criteria however, Buy to Let mortgage eligibility typically includes having an expected rental income of at least 125% of your mortgage payments, a BTL mortgage deposit of at least 20% and some lenders require a minimum personal salary.

 Most Buy to Let mortgages are taken out on an interest-only basis.
 This means repayments are cheaper because your monthly mortgage payments only cover the interest on your Buy to Let mortgage, you won’t be paying off any of the capital you’ve borrowed.
 So if you take out a £200,000 Buy to Let mortgage over 25 years on an interest-only basis, you’ll still owe £200,000 at the end of the term.